 - If approached by a member of the Yale community, vendors on site shall provide their name, company, reason for being on-site and the name of their Yale point of contact.
 Additionally, vendors on site must be able to produce correspondences (e.g. email) with a Yale point of contact that confirms details of the visit.

-If an employee becomes ill while on site, or subsequently develops symptoms or is diagnosed with COVID-19 all work on site shall be stopped the University shall be notified immediately.
+If an employee becomes ill while on site, or subsequently develops symptoms or is diagnosed with COVID-19, a Yale contact and/or local Health and Safety Leader shall be notified immediately.
 Proper decontamination of the job site will be overseen by Yale Environmental Health & Safety prior to restarting work.

 No unscheduled visits and/or work shall be performed on campus without prior notification and approval from Yale.
 All visits shall be coordinated with the appropriate Yale contact person.